 A Passion for Justice

-Even the best criminal defense attorney will feel like a fish out of water the first time he or she sets foot in a new courtroom or calls a prosecutor’s office for the first time.
+Even the best criminal defense lawyer will feel like a fish out of water the first time he or she sets foot in a new courtroom or calls a prosecutor’s office for the first time.
 When facing criminal charges, you want an attorney who has been there before.
-That means an attorney who knows the Montrose County Courthouse, or who has extensive experience representing clients in Colorado’s federal district court.
+That means a lawyer who knows the Montrose County Courthouse, or who has extensive experience representing clients in Colorado’s federal district court.

-Contact Mark S. Rubinstein, P.C. for a Free Criminal Defense Consultation
+Contact Montrose Criminal Defense Lawyer Mark S. Rubinstein, P.C. for a Free Criminal Defense Consultation

 At the law offices of Mark S. Rubinstein, P.C., I offer free initial consultations for all state and federal criminal matters in Montrose, Colorado.
 I am happy to help you understand your situation, and I want you to get to know me before you pay money for your legal representation.
 I also handle serious injury cases in Montrose.
 To learn more about how I can help with your criminal case, call us today or request your free consultation online now.